aantron/dream/example/8-debug/README.md

 The debugger is disabled by default to avoid leaking information by accident in a production environment.
-Whether the debugger is enabled or disabled, Dream still writes error messages to the server-side log &mdash; the debugger is only about also sending them to the client as *reponses*, which can be easier to work with, especially for collaborators who are not currently looking at the log.
+Whether the debugger is enabled or disabled, Dream still writes error messages to the server-side log.
+The debugger is only about also sending error details to the client as *reponses*, which can be easier to work with in development.

 <br>

-Both the debugger's output and the non-debug error page are fully customizable &mdash; we will do this in the very next example!
+Both the debugger's output and the non-debug error page are fully customizable &mdash; we will do this in the [very next example](../9-error#files)!

 <!-- TODO Fix after stack trace is fixed. -->
 <!-- TODO Show the log -->